Does Blogging for Money Work or Not? 6 Noob Mistakes

 you can’t make “huge amounts money” or “grow rich” by blogging.

 The author of the Newsweek article tried to earn money blogging as if blogs were the same as main stream media.
-Blogging is different and requires a different business model.
+Blogging is different than journalism and requires a different business model.

 There are many different business models out there that work, the old media copycat business model does not work apparently.
 I want to outline why.
 Also I will tell you what works instead.

 The Newsweek author was blogging for huge non targeted traffic and monetization by Adsense: It was not enough, just pocket money.
 He made these 6 common blogging mistakes:

 - Blogging for huge traffic.

 - Nothing to sell/offer

 He could have done better by changing one or a few things.

 Eraning enough for a living by blogging for just one blog is hard.
 This is a fact.
 You need a few blogs.
 Even the original Problogger had at least three of them.
 The one blog must be very popular.